MartinPaulEve/CaSSius/README.md

 A sample XML file to show this working (and the scope of implementation to date) [can be found in the cassius-import directory](cassius-import/sample.xml).

+#Headless Printing
+CaSSius is designed to allow headless printing of documents using wkhtmltopdf, hence the modified version of the CSS Regions Polyfill that we here distribute.
+Please note that this will not work with the default polyfill and you must use our altered version, although we will attempt to contribute the fix upstream.

+The settings that you need to pass to wkhtmltopdf are, for example, as follows:

+    ./wkhtmltopdf --javascript-delay 15000 --no-stop-slow-scripts -L 0 -R 0 -B 0 -T 0 http://localhost:8000/ ~/result.pdf

+This tells wkhtmltopdf to allow 15 seconds for the polyfill to run, not to stop a script running for a long time and sets all margins to zero.
+It prints the contents of localhost:8000 to result.pdf in a user's home folder.

 #Performance and Settings
 If you are consistently typesetting documents that are over fifty pages long, you may see a performance increase if you change the value of initialPages to a higher setting in [cassius.js](cassius/cassius.js).
 Setting this to a higher value will yield better performance on larger documents, but worse performance on smaller documents.